 December 31, (millions)

-2021

-2020

 Aggregate projected benefit obligation

-\$1,022.3

-\$4,155.4

 Accumulated benefit obligation

-964.5

-4,098.6

 Fair value of plan assets

-280.9

-3,085.2

 These plans include the U.S. non-qualified pension plans which are not funded as well as various international pension plans which are funded consistent with local practices and requirements.
-As of December 31, 2021, the U.S. qualified plan had plan assets in excess of the aggregate projected benefit obligation and the accumulated benefit obligation.